mauvehed/trackerstatus_discord/README.md

 ## Status Types

-The bot reports three different status types:
+The bot tracks three different status types:

 - 🟢 **ONLINE** - Perfect response over the past 3 minutes
-- 🟡 **UNSTABLE** - Intermittent responses over the past 3 minutes
+- 🟡 **UNSTABLE** - Intermittent responses over the past 3 minutes (no notifications sent)
 - 🔴 **OFFLINE** - No response over the past 3 minutes

+Note: Notifications are only sent when a tracker transitions between Online and Offline states.
+Unstable states are tracked but do not trigger notifications to reduce alert fatigue.

 ## Commands